shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

     iface xenbr0 inet dhcp
     bridge_ports eth0
 ```
-above we create a virtual ethernet *xenbr0* and bridge it to *eth0*.
+Above we create a virtual ethernet *xenbr0* and bridge it to *eth0*.
-now restart networking:
+Now restart networking:
 ```
     ifdown -a && ifup -a
 ```
-check to make sure it worked:
+Check to make sure it worked:
 ```
     brctl show
 ```